windsywinds/mission4/README.md

 node server/cli/commands.cjs seed ./server/data/seed.json
 ```

-5. Run the API to access the database
+<h4>5.
+Run the API to access the database</h4>

 ```sh
 npm run server
 ```

-6. Run the Vite developement server in a new terminal and open your browser to the directed localhost address to interact with the front end car recognition and database matching service
+<h4>6.
+Run the Vite developement server in a new terminal.</h4> Open your browser to the directed localhost address to interact with the front end car recognition and database matching service

 ```sh
 npm run dev